crowdgames/sturgeon-pub/README.md

 * Seth Cooper.
 2023.
 "Sturgeon-GRAPH: constrained graph generation from examples."
 Proceedings of the 18th International Conference on the Foundations of Digital Games. https://doi.org/10.1145/3582437.3582465

 * Seth Cooper.
 2023.
 "Sturgeon-MKIII: simultaneous level and example playthrough generation via constraint satisfaction with tile rewrite rules."
-Proceedings of the The 14th Workshop on Procedural Content Generation. https://doi.org/10.1145/3582437.3587205
+Proceedings of the 14th Workshop on Procedural Content Generation. https://doi.org/10.1145/3582437.3587205

 * Hao Mao and Seth Cooper.
 2023.
 "Segment-wise level generation using iterative constrained extension."
 Proceedings of the 2023 IEEE Conference on Games. https://doi.org/10.1109/CoG57401.2023.10333222